 1. The TSC Burst Size may be used to set the MDBV as follows:

-The maximum TSC Burst Size is considered as the largest amount of data within a time period that is equal to the value of 5G-AN PDB of the 5QI that was set for this traffic class.
+The maximum TSC Burst Size is considered as the largest amount of data within a time period that is equal to the value of 5G-AN PDB of the 5QI that was set for this QoS Flow.
 The maximum value of TSC Burst Size should be mapped to a 5QI with MDBV that is equal or higher.
 This 5QI also shall have a PDB value that satisfies the bridge delay capabilities reported for the corresponding traffic class.
 For TSC QoS flows, the Maximum Burst Size of the aggregated TSC streams to be allocated to this QoS flow can be similarly mapped to a 5QI with MDBV value that is equal or higher, and the PDB of this 5QI shall also satisfy the bridge delay capabilities reported.

 2. The PDB is explicitly divided into 5G-AN PDB and CN PDB.
 The 5G-AN PDB is the packet delay budget applicable to the radio interface, including AN processing.
 The CN PDB is the delay between a UPF terminating N6 and a 5G-AN.
 Separate delay budgets are necessary for calculation of expected packet transmit times on 5G System interfaces.